aaronsouthcombe/oberon/README.md

 Oberon is a fast, asynchronous chat application that utilizes tokio and mpsc to divide and handle concurrent users into sessions and conversations and allows features such as registration, user access control, whispering and more.

-### Current state of development:
+It is not intended to actually be used in production environments, it was a fun project to explore more or less what apache kafka does.
+There is almost no error handling and no real return types due to this.

-#### Done:
+#### Features:
-- Client registration implemented
+- Client registration
-- Connections handled
+- Connections
-- mpsc logic fully implemented
+- mpsc logic for message brokering
-- Message handling
 - Client connection
-- Disconnection
-#### To-do:
-- Debugging and error handling
-- Troubleshooting why some TCP clients receive messages and others don't
-- PROTOBUFS!!!

 ### Fully functional using NetCat!
 Connect to the server and the format is:
 - First message is a string used to identify you
-- All subsequent messages are formatted as follows: %%<destination>%%<message> where destination is the receiver's ID string previously specified.
+- All subsequent messages are formatted as follows: %%destination%%message where destination is the receiver's ID string previously specified.

+Note: The reason it's selective based on tcp clients is the format that they send messages with, e.g. \r\n\r\n vs \r\n or just plain \r.